alexandre-normand/blood-shepherd/README.md

-bloodsucker
+blood-shepherd
 ===========

-bloodsucker is my playground of exploration for a sync api to the [Dexcom Platinum G4](http://dexcom.com/dexcom-g4-platinum) receiver.
+blood-shepherd is my playground of exploration for a sync api to the [Dexcom Platinum G4](http://dexcom.com/dexcom-g4-platinum) receiver.
 If you don't know what that is, chances are that it's because you don't have diabetes and it's a good thing.
 If you do have diabetes, check it out, the [dexcom](http://dexcom.com/) is a nice tool.